Choi-Tae-min/InfoColon/label_split/readme.md

 To split the videos based on their labels:

-1. Run `split_video_excel.py`
+1. Run `videoframe.py`
-   → This script organizes all video and Excel files into a `video` folder and 'excel' folder.
+   → This script extracts frames from each video and organizes them into individual frame folders.

-2. Run `split_video_label.py`
+2. Run `split_frame_label.py`
-   → This script splits the videos according to the corresponding label information in the Excel files.
+   → This script reorganizes the extracted frames into folders according to the label information in the Excel files.

 ---